 “You’re almost finished.
 Would you please remove your clothing?”

 I nod.
 I’ve been prepared for this.
 My heart racing, I take off my tie and fold it before placing it on the floor next to me.
-They watch and wait as I pull my shoes and socks off.
+They watch and wait as I remove my shoes and socks.

-I remove my blouse, skirt, underwear, and finally, the ribbon from my hair, which cascades down my back, straight, thick, and long.
+I take off my blouse, skirt, underwear, and finally, the ribbon from my hair, which falls down my back, straight, thick, and long.
 The Masters gaze at me as I stand naked in the room.
 I’m shaking.
 I only hope they can’t see it from a distance.

-“Turn around,” one tells me, and I obey.
+“Turn around,” one instructs me, and I comply.

 “Thank you.
 You may put your clothes back on.”

 I nod.
-They stand up and step together to discuss while I dress.
+They stand up and huddle together to discuss while I dress.
 I haven’t quite pulled my hair back up when they turn back to me.

 The oldest Master approaches me.
-He towers above me and places his hand on my shoulder.
+He towers over me and places his hand on my shoulder.
 My heart races.

-The air whooshes out of my lungs with relief.
-I raise my chin and step around him to face the flag.
+Relief floods me, and I feel like all the air has been sucked out of my lungs.
+I lift my chin and step around him to face the flag.
 Placing both my hands over my chest and kneeling, I lift my face to the flag and take in the grey background, the proud phoenix.
-Tears stream down my cheeks in gratitude.
+Tears of gratitude stream down my cheeks.

 “I am of the ashes.
 I am reborn.
 I am Perfect.
 I am Phoenix.
 I pledge to serve my people in every way I can.
 I pledge to serve until the day I die, and I pledge to die for my people.

-“You are Perfect.
-You will not let anyone—Cripple, Traitor, Defective, or Foreigner—ever touch you or contaminate you.
-You are of the ashes.
+“You are perfect.
+You won’t let anyone—Cripple, Traitor, Defective, or Foreigner—touch you or contaminate you.
+You are born of the ashes.
 Fulfill your destiny.”

-I nod, kiss his hand in respect, and then bow deeply to the other Masters.
-They nod at me, then I’m guided back to the door, and they call the next girl.
+I nod in response, kiss his hand out of respect, and then bow deeply to the other Masters.
+They return my nod, and then I’m led back to the door.
+The next girl is called in.

-There are times, like the day of my Testing, that I wish I could have borrowed my strength from the future to fight the darkness that was coming.
-If I had only known that day what my true destiny was.
-It wouldn’t be long now before I met him and before he changed my life completely.
+There are moments, like the day of my Testing, when I wish I could borrow strength from the future to combat the impending darkness.
+If only I had known then what my true destiny was.
+It wouldn’t be long now before I met him and before he completely transformed my life.